 CONDITIONS OF CARRIAGE, RATES AND CONFIDENTIAL CONTRACTS

-37(1) A railway company shall not limit or restrict its liability to a passenger except in accordance with an approval of the board.
+A railway company shall not limit or restrict its liability to a passenger except in accordance with the regulations.

-37(3) In the absence of an agreement under subsection (2), the extent to which a railway company's liability may be limited or restricted with respect to the carriage of goods, and the terms and conditions of the limitation or restriction shall be those
+In the absence of an agreement referred to in subsection (2), a railway company's liability with respect to the carriage of goods may be limited or restricted only in accordance with the regulations.

 (a) the rate to be charged by the company for the movement of traffic as set out in the contract;